bitrix24/b24restdocs/api-reference/chat-bots/commands/imbot-command-answer.md

 - edits needed for writing standards
 - parameter types are not specified
-- parameter mandatory status is not indicated
+- parameter requirements are not indicated
 - not all parameters have examples in the table
 - examples are missing
-- response in case of success is missing
+- no response in case of success
-- response in case of error is missing
+- no response in case of error
 - links to pages that have not yet been created are not specified

 {% endnote %}